maubanel/UE5-Lighting/prep/README.md

 Since most of this scene is lit by sun through openings in this structure we will add a **Place Actors | Lights | Directional Light** to the level.
 Ensure the mobility is **Stationary** and we will explain this later.

 The placement is irrelevant of where you put the light in the level.
 It will light the entire scene.
 It lights at an infinite distance (which for us is essentially how the sun behaves, it doesn't fall off like an artificial light).
 The position is not important.
-The [Directional Light](https://docs.unrealengine.com/4.27/en-US/BuildingWorlds/LightingAndShadows/LightTypes/Directional/).
+The light shafts are parallel so the shadows are proportianal.

-> The Directional Light simulates light that is being emitted from a source that is infinitely far away.
-This means that all shadows cast by this light will be parallel, making this the ideal choice for simulating sunlight.
+> The [**Directional Light**](https://docs.unrealengine.com/5.0/en-US/directional-lights-in-unreal-engine/) simulates light that is being emitted from a source that is infinitely far away.
+This means that all shadows cast by this light will be parallel, making this the ideal choice for simulating sunlight.  - Unreal Manual

 ![add directional light to scene](images/addDirectionalLight.png)